Ion Absorption in the Distal Convoluted Tubule and Collecting Duct

 The main role of the collecting duct is the reabsorption of water, through the action of anti-diuretic hormone (ADH) and aquaporins.

 ADH is produced in the hypothalamus, and stored in the posterior pituitary gland until it is released.
 This hormone acts on the kidney tubules to increase the number of aquaporin 2 channels (water channels) in the apical membrane of the tubular cells in the collecting duct.

 ADH binds to V2 receptors on the tubule cells, which activate adenylyl cyclase hence increasing production of cyclic AMP.
 Subsequently, vesicles containing the aquaporin 2 channels deposit their contents into the apical membrane of the tubular cells (the basolateral membrane always contains aquaporin 3 and 4 channels, so is always permeable).
-Increasing the number of channels increases the permeability of the cell, resulting in the ability to reabsorb more water from the filtrate and create smaller volumes of more dilute urine.
+Increasing the number of channels increases the permeability of the cell, resulting in the ability to reabsorb more water from the filtrate and create smaller volumes of more concentrated urine.